SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/datatypes/date-type.md

 ---
+title: crmscript_datatypes_date
-title: Date data type
+description: Date data type
-uid: crmscript_datatypes_date
-sortOrder: 50
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Date data type

 **Date** is a complex data type representing a day, month, and year on ISO format.
 The default value is now.